Granger Causality Testing in High-Dimensional VARs: a Post-Double-Selection Procedure: Introduction

 \section{Introduction}

-With the increase of data availability, high-dimensional (HD) econometric and statistical models have gained a lot of interest over the last twenty years.
 Economics, statistics and finance have seen a rapid increase of applications involving time series in high-dimensional systems.
 Central to many of these applications is the vector autoregressive (VAR) model that allows for a flexible modelling of dynamic interactions between multiple time series.
 In this paper we develop a simple method to test for Granger causality in high-dimensional VARs (HD-VARs) with potentially many variables.